 During the sailing season (August to May) we run a combination or club sailing at week-ends (start times 1400 on Saturday, and 1030 on Sundays) with 3 back to races, followed by clubhouse activities around the bar or dining areas, and more formal regattas.
 Each race lasts around 30 minutes, so on water time is usually around 2 hours if you sail all 3 races.

 PSC hosts several regattas every year, including national, regional and club events for various classes.
 The Charity Regatta is our flagship annual event held at the end of January.
 We have a ‘Bridge’ boat that sets courses, starts and finishes races, and two safety boats (both rigid inflatables) to ensure competitor safety on the water.
 Formal regattas are advertised on the “Events” page.

 There is a large, secure car park, accessible to members via an automatic cell phone system.
-The car park includes an area where members can park and keep their trailers if they do not have room at home for them.
+The car park includes an area where members can park and store their trailers if they are not able to keep them at home.
 Trailers are securely fastened by chains and padlock to the ground.

 Boat parking is a combination of open and covered parking.
 Covered parking is particularly useful as it reduces the amount of UV damage over time from the sun, and protects from the summer thunderstorms.
 There are 3 slipways for launching and a separate one for guests visiting for regattas.

 Picnic and braai facilities are available on our sprawling lawns under shady trees.
 There is also a swimming pool.
 The club has two spacious lounges and a galley that provides light meals and refreshments.
 We have clean cloakrooms and ample ablution facilities equipped with hot and cold showers.
-The venue may be hired by members for private functions provided that they finish before 2100.
+The venue may be hired by members for private functions provided that they finish before 21h00.